ChengdaXu/android-interview-questions/README.md

 * **internal visibility modifier in Kotlin** - [Learn from here](https://youtu.be/wOHpuf74-cI)

 * **partition - filtering function in Kotlin** - [Learn from here](https://outcomeschool.com/blog/partition-filtering-function-in-kotlin)
+    - Split a list to two by a predicate which returns a boolean

 * **Infix notation in Kotlin** - [Learn from here](https://outcomeschool.com/blog/infix-notation-in-kotlin)
+    - Functions marked with the infix keyword can also be called using the infix notation (omitting the dot and the parentheses for the call).

 * **How does the Kotlin Multiplatform work?** - [Learn from here](https://youtu.be/nwfNh6Kd5hI)